splunk/public-o11y-docs/data-visualization/charts/create-charts.rst

   * - Create a chart using the metrics sidebar
     - Use this method to create a simple chart or add a new chart to an existing dashboard.
 To learn more, see :ref:`create-chart-metric-sidebar`.
   * - Copy a chart
-    - Use this method to add a clone or move a chart to another dashboard.
+    - Use this method to add a copy or move a chart to another dashboard.
 To learn more, see :ref:`copy-charts`.
   * - Create a chart using the Chart Builder
     - Use this method to create a more complex chart with customizations during the creation process.
 To learn more, see :ref:`create-chart-with-chart-builder`.
   * - Create a chart using the API